subscribe

 Dendrocalamus strictus: An exceptional bamboo giant

 As a bamboo lover, habitual traveler, and digital nomad, there are few things I enjoy more than a long journey to an exotic bamboo grove.
-Travel restrictions related to COVID made these excursions pretty difficult for a while, but not impossible.
-In 2022 I had the...
+In 2022, I had the pleasure of visiting Berlin, Germany.
+Although it's one of the least likely places to go in search of bamboo, I...

 Genus Guadua: Giant neotropical bamboo